-The metaphor of the overflowing bathtub has become common, and is helpful for understanding the need to go to zero, and negative, emissions.
-We have so much carbon in the atmosphere now (416 parts per million, as of March 2021), that the atmosphere is like an overflowing bathtub.
-You don’t need to turn down the water, you need to turn it off (reach zero emissions), and start draining the tub (carbon removal) and mopping your floor (handling the damage already done).
+The metaphor of the overflowing bathtub has become common and is helpful for understanding the need to go to zero and negative emissions.
+We have so much carbon in the atmosphere now (419 parts per million, as of March 2023); the atmosphere is like an overflowing bathtub.
+You don’t need to turn down the water; you need to turn it off (reach zero emissions), start draining the tub (carbon removal), and mopping your floor (handling the damage already done).

 Did you enjoy this post about climate metaphors?
 You’ll love the second edition of my book, Facing the Climate Emergency: How to Transform Yourself with Climate Truth.
 A beloved, radical self-help book, Facing the Climate Emergency combines psychology and activism into a short and very impactful package!